What does Toxic Mean in a RelationshipJul 07, 2022

 Ande: Hello, Avaiya family.
 I'm Ande Anderson, my partner Ike Allen and I are teachers, mentors and the co-owners of Avaiya University.
 Avaiya is the creator of over a thousand books, films, courses, teachings and other supportive resources.
 Thank you so much for joining us.

 Our fellow teacher Dr. Ameet Aggarwal is back with us today to talk about anxiety, depression and trauma therapies and connections to toxic relationships.
-Voted one of the top 43 therapists worldwide, Dr. Ameet helps you heal the root cause of mood problems, physical illness by focusing on healing personal trauma, negative beliefs, your ancestral trauma and your biology.
+Voted one of the top 43 therapists worldwide, Dr. Ameet helps you heal the root cause of mood problems, physical illness by focusing on holistic trauma healing and personal trauma, negative beliefs, your ancestral trauma and your biology.
 He combines naturopathic and functional medicine, Gestalt psychotherapy, EMDR, family constellations and homeopathy to help you heal your mind and body together and much, much more.

 Welcome back to Avaiya, Dr. Ameet.